axelheer/nein-linq/README.md

 Custom query manipulation
 -------------------------

-You want more?
 Okay, you can use the generic rewrite mechanism of this library to intercept LINQ queries with your own *Expression visitor*.
 The code behind the substitution above should provide a good example.

 Dynamic query filtering / sorting
 ---------------------------------